-Police have the right and power to stop and search you on the street at any time.
+The Police has the right and power to stop and search you on the street at any time.
 So if that happens to you, stay calm and don’t let them put their hands in your pocket in the process.
-You don’t want to end up as a victim of drug planting in a one of the last police states in Central Asia.
+You don’t want to end up as a victim of drug planting in one of the last police states in Central Asia.

 Smoking is completely banned in public areas, including the streets.
 However, you can find some restaurants and cafes where this is allowed.

 Finally, if you’re sending a postcard, government agents will probably check what you wrote before they actually send it out.
 Keep that in mind.

 Most of Turkmenistan is made up of the Karakum Desert.
 Hence, the temperatures in Ashgabat in the summer go up to 50° C, making travel really difficult.
 What makes things even worse is that most Turkmen leave their gas stoves burning 24/7.
 Why?
 As you may or may not know, Turkmenistan is a country that has an abundance of gas, which is free for all citizens.
 However, lighters and matches aren’t.
 Apparently, that’s enough of a reason to have your stove burning all the time.